jbowdre/packer-proxmox-templates/rootless-runner.md

 sudo loginctl enable-linger $(whoami)
 ```

-Then follow GitHub's instructions on installing the runner package.
+6. Follow [GitHub's instructions](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners) on installing the runner package.

-Configure it to start at boot
+7. Configure it to start at boot
 ```shell
 sudo ./svc.sh install
 ```

-Remove `github` from sudo group
+8. Remove `github` from sudo group as it won't need any further elevation
 ```shell
 sudo deluser github sudo
 ```

-And reboot for good measure.
-The runner should show as "idle" from GitHub.
+9. Reboot for good measure.
+The runner should show as "idle" on the GitHub side.